ndouglas/ndouglas/README.md

 ### 📕 Recently Finished Reading:

+- _Platform Engineering_, by Camille Fournier and Ian Nowland (⭐⭐⭐⭐⭐)
 - _Man's Search for Meaning_, by Victor E. Frankl (⭐⭐⭐⭐⭐)
 - _A Philosophy of Software Design_, by John Ousterhout (⭐⭐⭐)
 - _99 Bottles of OOP_, by Sandi Metz (⭐⭐⭐⭐⭐)